puspendu26th/Breast_Cancer_Classification/README.md

 # Breast_Cancer_Classification
-I  build a simple Neural Network (NN) with Tensorflow and Keras in Python. accuracy 0.964 and last we check the tumor is Benign or Malignant
+ Build a simple Neural Network (NN) with Tensorflow and Keras in Python. accuracy 0.964 and last we check the tumor is Benign or Malignant